 - Learning more about how co-operative enterprises build a better world.

-The Neighboring Food Co-op Association is a network of more than 25 co-ops in Vermont, Massachusetts, Connecticut and New Hampshire with a combined membership of 90,000 people.
+The Neighboring Food Co-op Association is a network of more than 30 co-ops in Vermont, Massachusetts, Connecticut, New Hampshire and Rhode Island with a combined membership of more than 90,000 people.
 Together, we are building our vision of a thriving regional economy, rooted in a healthy, just and sustainable food system.
 We invite you to join your local food co-ops (you can join more than one!).
 For a map of food co-ops in our region, please visit www.nfca.coop/members.

 Find a Local Credit Union